Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 7750 should in theory be much faster than the GeForce 9600 GSO 1.5GB overall. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 7750 should in theory be a lot better than the GeForce 9600 GSO 1.5GB overall. (explain)

-Texel RateThe GeForce 9600 GSO 1.5GB should be a small bit (more or less 3%) faster with regards to texture filtering than the Radeon HD 7750. (explain)
+Texel RateThe GeForce 9600 GSO 1.5GB will be a little bit (approximately 3%) faster with regards to anisotropic filtering than the Radeon HD 7750. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 7750 is superior to the GeForce 9600 GSO 1.5GB, and very much so. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon HD 7750 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison